-In June of 1973, spurred on by the recent discovery of a dying bird in his garden, 9-year-old Anthony Hollander wrote to the presenters of Blue Peter — the BBC's much-loved children's television show — and asked for assistance in his quest to "make people or animals alive."
+In June of 1973, spurred on by the recent discovery of a dying bird in his garden, 9-year-old Anthony Hollander wrote to the presenters of the BBC's much-loved children's television show, Blue Peter, and asked for assistance in his quest to "make people or animals alive."
 Below is his letter, and the encouraging response written by the programme's editor, Biddy Baxter.

-In 2008, the very same Anthony Hollander (pictured above), now Professor of Rheumatology and Tissue Engineering at the University of Bristol, played a key role in a record-breaking feat of surgery: the successful implantation of an artificially-grown windpipe into a 30-year-old Colombian woman named Claudia Castillo.
-Hollander has since said of the letter and response:
+35 years later, in 2008, the very same Anthony Hollander (pictured above), now Professor of Rheumatology and Tissue Engineering at the University of Bristol, played a key role in a record-breaking feat of surgery: the successful implantation of an artificially-grown windpipe into a 30-year-old Colombian woman named Claudia Castillo.
+He has since said of the letter and response:

 If [Biddy Baxter's] letter had shown any hint of ridicule or disbelief I might perhaps never have trained to become a medical scientist or been driven to achieve the impossible dream, and really make a difference to a human being's life.
 I remember being thrilled at the time to have been taken seriously.
 Actually, even nowadays I am thrilled when people take my ideas seriously.Full transcripts of both letters follow.

 (Source: BBC; Image of Anthony Hollander via ICRS.)

 This may seem very strange, but I think I no how to make people or animals alive.
 Why Im teling you is because I cant get the things I need.